Jewelry Box

 Total Capacity includes Residential and Day Students

-In this hands-on two week intensive program, you will learn hand stitching as well as how to use a sewing machine so you construct your own designs.
+In this hands-on two-week intensive fashion design summer program, you will learn hand stitching as well as how to use a sewing machine so you construct your own designs.
 We will learn how to choose the fabrics that best suit your designs and cover sewing supplies, tools, and machines to use in your projects.
-We will go to a local thrift store to resource recyclable materials, then we will produce a fun fashion show for all students to wear their innovative creations.
-Family and friends are encouraged to attend and see your work!
+The program culminates in a runway fashion show to display your innovative creations to family and friends!

-Fashion design workshops are open admission.
+Fashion design summer programs are open admission.
 Instructors will work with your child at their level.
 Your child will improve and learn new skills, whether they are a beginner or have been designing for years.

-Extra buttons, beads, broken jewelry, lace scraps, extra fabric scraps you would like to use.
+Extra buttons, beads, lace scraps, extra fabric scraps you would like to use.

-Old hats, scarves, gloves, boots etc. can also be incorporated into your total look
+Your own hats, scarves, gloves, boots etc. can also be incorporated into your total look for the fashion show!